knative/docs/docs/eventing/sinks/kafka-sink.md

 # Apache Kafka Sink

-This page shows how to install and configure an Apache KafkaSink.
+The `KafkaSink` is a Kafka-native [Sink implementation](https://knative.dev/docs/eventing/sinks/) persisting the incoming CloudEvent to a configurable Apache Kafka Topic.
+This page shows how to install and configure the Knative `KafkaSink`.

 ## Prerequisites